So Little Time: Notable guest stars

+Production

+Filming

+Filming began the week of February 19, 2001.
+Production offices for the show were located on the Universal Studios Lot in Universal City, California.

+In March 2001, it was revealed the show was slated for a summer premiere date.

+In a May 2001, New York Times article, head of children's programming at FOX Family Channel, Joel Andryc said, "...[the Olsens are] on more than any other show on the entire network, daytime or prime time."
+He went on to say, "and consistently, wherever we put their shows, they do very good numbers.
+We're positioning our network as sort of a steppingstone between Nickelodeon and MTV.
+This new series [So Little Time] is going to be a major initiative for us.
+We're kind of where Comedy Central was a couple of years ago, when suddenly 'South Park' came onto their network and everybody wanted Comedy Central.
+So, like The Sopranos for HBO or Rugrats for Nickelodeon -- that's what I'm hoping this show will be."

+Conclusion

+In 2002, it was reported the show would end after Mary-Kate and Ashley bowed out, in favor of a feature film contract.
+It was eluded that ABC Family wanted to keep the series after the change over from FOX Family Channel, but "not at any price."

 Broadcasting

+On 6 August 2001, Fox Kids Europe announced they had acquired worldwide television distribution rights to the series, including the United States.

 In Canada, Family Channel aired reruns of the series weekdays at 6:00pm until June 28, 2007, when they were replaced by Zoey 101.

-In the United Kingdom, the show aired on BBC One 22 September 2001 and on the Children's Channel CBBC.
+In the United Kingdom, the show aired on BBC One 18 September 2001 and on the Children's Channel CBBC.
 Some episodes had a shorter running time than others because of the removal of the "behind the scenes" featurettes.

 Later in the series, the show starts with the crew wandering around the set with the camera following them.
 They talk about today's events, such as the birthday of an actor on the set.
 Mary-Kate and Ashley Olsen usually appear in this segment.

 In Italy, the series aired on Italia 1 under the name Due gemelle e un maggiordomo (Two Twins and a butler) from August until September 2002.

 A short "behind the scenes" featurette was sometimes included at the end of an episode as well.
 Although retained on the Warner Home Video VHS and DVD releases, these were always edited out of the U.K. terrestrial transmissions.

+The series briefly reran on Nickelodeon in 2015 after the network acquired the rights to Olsen twins' Dualstar video library.